- B504 Portland Square, Drake Circus, Plymouth, PL4 8AA

 My specific research areas are:

 - The development of manufactured soils from waste materials.

 - Biogeochemical processes within natural and anthropogenically-influenced environments.

 - Nutrient dynamics and concentrations across various environmental matrices.

 - The environmental fate and toxicity of industrial and consumer chemicals (e.g. PFAS, UV-filters, surfactants).

-- The development of environmental risk assessment practices.
+- The development of environmental risk assessment methodologies.